 To effectively monitor and treat MS, clinicians need access to various patient data.
 They include detailed information on medications–when started, responses to medication, when and if discontinued, why discontinued.
 Clinicians also require comprehensive information about physical mobility, including possible relapses.
 Because high variability exists among individual treatment, evaluation of the disease-modifying treatment over time is critical to symptom management and preventing disease progression.

-Comprehensive patient information and treatment efficacy are incredibly important to monitoring and modifying treatment for people with MS. Many current electronic health record (EHR) systems may prove a barrier to monitoring MS treatment and disease progression.
+Comprehensive patient information and treatment efficacy are incredibly important to monitoring and modifying treatment for people with MS. Many current EHR systems may prove a barrier to monitoring MS treatment and disease progression.

-OSF INI collaborated with the Center for Outcomes Research at UICOMP to develop an integrated MS “flowsheet registry” using the Health Catalyst® Analytics Platform built using the Health Catalyst® Late-Binding™ Data Warehouse architecture and broad suite of analytics applications, including the Instant Data Entry Application (IDEA)™.
+OSF INI collaborated with the Center for Outcomes Research at UICOMP to develop an integrated MS “flowsheet registry” using the Health Catalyst® Data Operating System (DOS™) platform and broad suite of analytics applications, including the Instant Data Entry Application (IDEA™), part of the Health Catalyst Self-Service Analytics Suite.
 The methods used to create the registry are copyrighted by the University of Illinois.

 Each encounter with a patient triggers specific care team members at OSF INI to enter data into the MS flowsheet registry.
 For example, when a new or returning patient is expected to be seen in the clinic, an assistant reviews the EHR, adding the date MS was first confirmed into the registry.
 The nurse ensures the plan of care is entered/updated and checks that test results, including those from outside of OSF HealthCare are entered.